smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     smithy build model/

 Similar to the server SDK, the TypeScript client artifacts will be written to the ``build/smithy/source/typescript-client-codegen`` directory.
-We can now use this client to make calls to our backend service.
+We will use this client to make calls to our backend service.

 Using the Client